Otaibah: Genealogy

 Research of the lineage of northern tribes may begin with Adnan (instead of Ishmael), as passed on by oral tradition.
 He is the common ancestor of the modern Otaibah, Annazah, Tamim, Abd al-Qays, and Quraysh tribes.
 Although Adnan is at the head of the tribal genealogy, genealogists and poets typically refer to two of his descendants: his son Ma'add (a later collective term for all north Arabian tribes) and his grandson Nizar, ancestor of Rabi'ah and Mudar.

 Mudar, the son of Nizar, fathered ʿAylān al-Nās (the ancestor of Hawazin and Otaibah).
 The Hawazin is another tribe related to the Otaibah.

 The tribe's common ancestors are Otaibah, Guzayah, Banu Jusham, Sa'd, Bakr, Hawāzin, Manṣūr, ʿIkrima, K̲h̲aṣafa, Qays ʿAylān, Mudir, Nijzar, Ma'add and Adnan of the Ishmaelites.
 The tribe is primarily found in Saudi Arabia, Kuwait, Qatar, and the United Arab Emirates.
 According to genealogy and oral tradition, the Otaibah tribe are descended from the pre-Islamic Hawazin.
 The Hawazin are descendants of the Qays ʿAylān (descendants of Ma'add [son of Adnan]) or the Adnanites, descendants of the Ishmaelites (the sons of Ishmael, the elder son of Abraham).
 The only known copy of historian and genealogist Hisham ibn al-Kalbi's 8th-century AD The Great Ancestrywas examined then verified in 1988 by Mahmud Firdous al Adm, who found portions of the manuscript in the research of Werner Caskel, a professor at the University of Berlin and the University of Cologne during the 1940s.
 According to the manuscript:"Otaibah" is attributed to a standard; one of the banners that belong to the tribe of Hawazin.
-(The name derives from a man) and he is, Otaibah Ibn Guzayah Ibn Jusham Ibn Sa'd ibn Bakr Ibn Hawazin.
+(The name derives from a man) and he is, Otaibah Ibn Guzayah Ibn Jusham Ibn Mu'awiya ibn Bakr Ibn Hawazin.
 The clans (subdivisions) of Hawazin all united under one of his descendants in an early time during the first centuries; other nations from Hawazin intertwined around him (as well).
 After most of the clans of Hawazin departed (resettled away) from the land of Hejaz and Najd to the (great and) wide lands of God.
 To the Sham (the Levant), Iraq, Egypt, the farthermost western lands (North Africa), the lands of Persia, and its surrounding Persian territories.
 None was left of them except those who could not leave their land and country.
 Those who remained, formed the largest Hawazin alliance in our present time, and it was named Otaibah.Other works by al-Kalbi include the Book of Idols and The Abundance of Kinship.
-According to the latter, "The descendants of Jusham Ibn Sa'd ibn Bakr Ibn Hawazin are Guzayah, Oday, Ouseema.
+According to the latter, "The descendants of Jusham Ibn Mu'awiya ibn Bakr Ibn Hawazin are Guzayah, Oday, Ouseema.
 The sons of Guzayah are Juda'aa, Hami, Otaibah, and Outwara."
 Ibn Kathir wrote in his 14th-century book, The Beginning and the End: